petermorlion/GentleApp/README.md

  - gulp
  - karma

-Run "karma" to watch and run the tests.
+Run "karma start" to watch and run the tests.